mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A map type looks like `map[keyType]valueType`.
 For example, `var myMap map[string]int`.

-A type alias can be created for this type which is useful when it will be referred to in many places.
+A named type can be created for this type which is useful when it will be referred to in many places.
 For example, `type PlayerScoreMap map[string]int`.